-The nature of the service that each advisor provides to faculties, differs from one faculty to another, and is negotiated in consultation with the deputy dean T&L (or equivalent) in each faculty.
-One point of commonality across this faculty-based work, however, is the establishing of T&L hubs in faculties.
-The faculty T&L hub is an important mechanism to promote good teaching and to create a critical mass of academics with a particular focus on the issue of T&L. It has a central focus on teaching that generates interest, energy, guidance and leadership.
-The T&L hub takes on various forms, depending on the context of the particular faculty.
-The T&L hubs initiate, coordinate and promote regular activities that foster interest and faculty development in scholarly teaching.
+The nature of the service that each advisor provides to faculties, differs from one faculty to another, and is negotiated in consultation with the deputy dean T-L-A (or equivalent) in each faculty.
+One point of commonality across this faculty-based work, however, is the establishing of T-L-A hubs in faculties.
+The faculty T-L-A hub is an important mechanism to promote good teaching and to create a critical mass of academics with a particular focus on the issue of T-L-A. It has a central focus on teaching that generates interest, energy, guidance and leadership.
+The T-L-A hub takes on various forms, depending on the context of the particular faculty.
+The T-L-A hubs initiate, coordinate and promote regular activities that foster interest and faculty development in scholarly teaching.

 Consultations and class visits